Contents

 How is menopause diagnosed?

 Menopause is diagnosed when a woman’s menstrual periods have stopped for 12 consecutive months.
-Therefore, the diagnosis of menopause is usually only confirmed after it has occurred, although symptoms can commence during the perimenopause.
-However, the presence of typical symptoms of menopause such as hot flushes and night sweats, in combination with irregular periods, are highly suggestive.
+A specific blood test is not typically required to confirm the diagnosis, but may be needed in younger patients.
+The diagnosis of menopause is usually only confirmed after it has occurred, although symptoms can begin during the perimenopause.
+However, the presence of typical symptoms of menopause such as hot flushes and night sweats, in combination with cessation of periods, are highly suggestive of menopause.

-Another aid to diagnosis is to measure the levels of hormones in particular follicle stimulating hormone (FSH) in a blood test.
-A high FSH level is consistent with menopause, as it indicates that the ovaries are no longer functioning and secreting enough hormones such as oestrogen.
-Low oestrogen levels are sensed by the hypothalamus and pituitary gland, and lead to an increase in the secretion of gonadotrophins (especially FSH) (i.e. there is loss of the usual negative feedback by oestrogen on FSH secretion, and FSH levels rise to try to increase stimulation of the ovaries).
+However, at younger ages, an aid to making the diagnosis of menopause is to measure levels of hormones, in particular ‘follicle stimulating hormone ’ (FSH) using a blood test.
+A high FSH level is suggestive of menopause, as it indicates that the ovaries are no longer releasing an egg each month (ovulation) or secreting enough hormones such as oestrogen or inhibin B. Low oestrogen levels are sensed by the hypothalamus and pituitary gland, and lead to an increase in the secretion of gonadotrophins (especially FSH) (i.e. there is loss of the usual negative feedback by oestrogen and inhibin B on FSH secretion, and FSH levels rise to try to increase stimulation of the ovaries).

-However, an FSH level can be normal during perimenopause, and measurement of this is not needed to make a diagnosis of menopause in women who are over the age of 45yrs.
+However, an FSH level can be intermittently normal during perimenopause, and measurement of FSH is not needed to make a diagnosis of menopause in women who are over the age of 45 years.
 Measuring FSH can also be inaccurate in women who are taking the combined oral contraceptive pill.
-However, a blood test, including FSH, can be useful to help identify the cause of menstrual irregularity, or to diagnose ‘premature ovarian insufficiency’ (POI), in women under the age of 40yrs.
+However, a blood test, including FSH, can be useful to help identify the cause of menstrual irregularity, or to diagnose ‘premature ovarian insufficiency ’ (POI), in women under the age of 40 years.

 There are synthetic forms of licensed MHT which are not identical to the natural hormones produced by pre-menopausal ovaries, such as Premarin (oestrogens conjugated with sulfate esters), and synthetic types of progesterone e.g. medroxyprogesterone or norethisterone, as well as tibolone (a progestogen with metabolites that have oestrogen-like, and androgen-like properties).
 ‘Progestogen’ refers to any compound with progesterone-like effects, whereas progestins refers to synthetic forms of progesterone.
 These older, synthetic MHT preparations may be associated with greater risks, for example of blood clots and breast cancer.